 Click to go to a specific section, or scroll down to read them all:

 The Career in Music Therapy Brochure: View, download or print our Career in Music Therapy brochure.
 For a current list of schools offering degrees in music therapy, go to our online directory and search under member type for "AMTA-approved Schools".

 A Career in Music Therapy

 A Career in Music Therapy offers challenge, opportunity, and distinctive rewards to those interested in working with people of all ages with various disabilities.
 Music therapists are employed in many different settings including general and psychiatric hospitals, community mental health agencies, rehabilitation centers, day care facilities, nursing homes, schools and private practice.
 Music therapists provide services for adults & children with psychiatric disorders, cognitive and developmental disabilities, speech and hearing impairments, physical disabilities, and neurological impairments, among others.
 Music therapists are usually members of an interdisciplinary team who support the goals and objectives for each client within the context of the music therapy setting.
 Return to Top

 Music Therapy is an allied health profession in which music is used within a therapeutic relationship to address physical, psychological, cognitive, and social needs of individuals.
 After assessing the strengths and needs of each client, the qualified music therapist provides the indicated treatment including creating, singing, moving to, and/or listening to music.
 Through musical involvement in the therapeutic context, the client's abilities are strengthened and transferred to other areas of his or her life.
 Music therapy also provides avenues for communication that can be helpful to those who find it difficult to express themselves in words.
+Music therapy differs from other bedside music.
+Click here to see a chart comparing music therapy and other therapeutic music.
 Research in the music therapy profession supports the effectiveness of music therapy in many areas such as facilitating movement and overall physical rehabilitation, motivating people to cope with treatment, providing emotional support for clients and their families, and providing an outlet for the expression of feelings.
 Return to Top